WIMP Meets ALP: Coherent Freeze-Out of Dark Matter: Coherent Freeze-Out Dynamics in the Strong First-Order Phase Transition Region

-An interesting feature emerges in the large-$x$ limit: the product of the boost factor and inverse temperature approaches a constant (see the lower panel of Fig.~\ref{fig:vacuum}):
+An interesting feature emerges in the large-$x$ limit: the product of the boost factor and inverse temperature approaches a constant (see the right panel Fig.~\ref{fig:vacuum}):

-(This numerical value corresponds to the root of the transcendental equation $c K_0(c) = K_1(c)$ where $c\equiv \gamma_*x$.)
+(This numerical value corresponds to the root of the transcendental equation $c_1 K_0(c_1) = K_1(c_1)$ where $c_1\equiv \gamma_*x$.)

 This result has a striking impact on WIMP freeze-out.
 If $\kappa$ is sufficiently small, the evolution of the symmetry-breaking vacuum described by Eq.~(\ref{eq:varphistarsmallkappa}) remains a good approximation even at $x \gg 1$.
 In this regime, the effective WIMP mass satisfies $\mchieff/T = \gamma_* x \approx 1.33$, implying that the WIMP remains in thermal equilibrium regardless of how large the bare ratio $x \equiv m_\chi/T$ becomes.
 Freeze-out can therefore occur only after symmetry is restored (corresponding to the jump in Fig.~\ref{fig:vacuum}), when the ALP rolls back to the origin and $\mchieff \to m_\chi$.
-As a result, the coherent freeze-out temperature $T_{\rm cfo}$ can be far lower than in the standard scenario, allowing $x_{\rm cfo} \equiv m_\chi/T_{\rm cfo} \gg \mathcal{O}(25)$.
-This delay enhances the WIMP relic abundance relative to the standard case.
+As a result, the WIMP remains relativistic for much longer than in the standard scenario, and the coherent freeze-out temperature $T_{\rm cfo}$ can be significantly lower, allowing $x_{\rm cfo} \equiv m_\chi/T_{\rm cfo} \gg \mathcal{O}(25)$.
+This delayed onset of Boltzmann suppression arises from the medium-induced suppression of the effective WIMP mass and annihilation rate, leading to less redshifting between freeze-out and the present day and thereby enhancing the relic abundance relative to the standard case.
 In the next subsection, we quantify this effect.